 After seeing the Hollywood Sign and enjoying the view from Mount Lee, you may return the way you came for a 3.5-mile hike (or a 4.2-mile hike if you include Cahuenga Peak).
 No fee or permit is required to hike in Griffith Park and this trail is dog friendly so get out and enjoy!
 Check out this breakdown of the trails to the Hollywood Sign to compare the routes to Mount Lee and find other hikes in Griffith Park.

-Update: After a 10-month long construction project, a gate has been added on Beachwood Drive below the trailhead (photo below).
-The door is open for hikers to pass through.
-On the other side, walk up the steep paved road to the start of the trail on the right.
+Update: After a 10-month long construction project from 2014 to 2015, a gate was added on Beachwood Drive below the trailhead (photo below).
+A door on the left side of the gate can grant pedestrian access to hikers.
+On the other side, it is a steep walk up the road to the start of the trail on the right.
 A small parking area next to the trailhead can only be reached if access is granted at the gate.
-Otherwise, hikers must rely on the limited and restricted street parking.
-To minimize the impact on the surrounding neighborhood, it would be great if the city’s DASH bus line was extended to the top of Beachwood Canyon (at least on weekends) in order to provide another way to reach the trail.
-A Griffith Park Shuttle could also serve this purpose
+Otherwise, hikers must rely on limited and restricted street parking.

-Second Update: As of Mid-March, 2017, Beachwood Drive access to Hollyridge Trail may be closed off again.
+Second Update: In April of 2017, Beachwood Drive access to Hollyridge Trail was closed off again.
 The park is rerouting visitors to take Brush Canyon Trail to the Hollywood Sign for legal (and NIMBY) reasons.
 Read more at dailynews.com.